 If your child has visual problems that aren't picked up and addressed, their learning could be significantly impacted.
 Contact us to book a reading clinic appointment today.

 Struggling to read?

 Visual problems can have a huge effect on the everyday life of a child or adult, but particularly on both their ability to learn and their enjoyment of learning.

-A reluctance to read, struggling with school work and conditions like dyslexia and visual stress, or migraines, can all be helped by having a more in depth eye examination and our optometrists can prescribe eye exercises, overlays, or glasses with specific lenses or a specific tint to alleviate or stop such visual symptoms.
+A reluctance to read, struggling with school work and conditions like dyslexia and visual stress or migraines, can all be helped by having a more in-depth eye examination and our optometrists can determine whether eye exercises, glasses, overlays, or glasses with specific lenses or a specific tint could alleviate or eliminate such visual symptoms.

 We specialise in visual problems related to conditions like dyslexia by using specific equipment and highly trained staff to spot problems and diagnose the best solution.
-Dyslexia comes in a variety of forms.
-These include visual dyslexia.
-These visual problems are hard to identify through a standard eye sight test and require a different approach.
+Some visual problems are hard to identify through a standard eye sight test and require a different approach.
 Although not everyone who has dyslexia has visual problems, for those that do, they can contribute to the reading difficulty.

 Do the words on a page move?
 If this is something your child describes, they may have visual stress - sensitivity to visual patterns particularly stripes and the condition can interfere with reading.